peterpakos/check_ipa_consistency/README.md

 It can now be used as a Nagios/Opsview plug-in (check -n, -w and -c  options).

-Please note, it's been only tested in FreeIPA 4.2 (Centos 7.2) environment.
+Please note, it has only been tested in FreeIPA 4.2 (Centos 7.2) environment.

 Requirements:
 * FreeIPA 4.2 or higher
-* bash v4.0 or higher
+* Bash 4.0 or higher

 Any comments and improvement ideas are welcome.